Barbara Dane

 go-away-from-my-window.jpg

-Dane had the ability to effortlessly transcend musical genres by incorporating folk, gospel, R&B, funk, rock and jazz throughout her recordings.
+Dane has the ability to effortlessly transcend musical genres by incorporating folk, gospel, R&B, funk, rock and jazz throughout her recordings.
 Gregmark's entities Debbie Jo Music and Lonette Music also co-published Dane's timeless arrangements of "Goodbye Daddy Goodbye", "Wild Women Don't Have the Blues'', "This Little Light of Mine'', and the jumpin rock adaptation "Mama Don't Allow No Twistin''.

 im-on-my-way.jpg